Danville National Cemetery, IL

 Floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave.
 Natural cut flowers may be placed on graves at any time of the year.
 They will be removed when they become unsightly or when it becomes necessary to facilitate cemetery operations such as mowing.

-Christmas wreaths, grave blankets and other seasonal adornments may be placed on graves from Dec.
-15 through Jan.
-20. They may not be secured to headstones or markers.
+Christmas wreaths, grave pillows and other seasonal adornments may be placed on graves from December 1 through January 20.
+They may not be secured to headstones or markers.

 Although no Civil War battles occurred here, many men from Danville volunteered for the Union.
 The men who returned home were often sick, wounded or disabled.
 In 1897, Congress authorized the establishment of the National Home for Disabled Volunteer Soldiers in Danville.
 The next year, a small plot of land was set aside as a burial site; it was subsequently designated a national cemetery in 1898.
 In 1901, the present cemetery was plotted and the remains of those buried in the old cemetery were reinterred at the new site.